In order to study the classification of statute one must know what are

 International Court of Justice and the Rome Statute of the International

 Criminal Court.
-A statute is also another word for law.
+Statute is also another word for law.
 The term was adapted from

 England in about the 18th century.
 A statue may be classified with reference to

-its duration, nature of the operation, object, and extent of
+its duration, nature of operation, object and extent of application.

-Classification with reference to duration such a mode classifies a statue as:
+Classification with reference to duration such a mode classifies a statute

-A temporary statute is one where its period of operation and validity
+A temporary statute is one which where its period of operation and validity has

-have been fixed by the statute itself.
+been fixed by the statute itself.
 Such an act continues in force unless repealed

 earlier, until the time so fixed.
 After the expiry of the act if the legislature

-wishes to continue it a new enactment is required.
-The Finance act
+wishes to continue it, a new enactment is required.
+The Finance Act is the

-is a temporary act and is required to be passed every year.
-Whereas a permanent statue is one where no such period has been mentioned but this does not make
+temporary act and is required to be passed every year.
+Whereas, a permanent

+statute is one where no such period has been mentioned but this does not make

-the statute is unchangeable but such statute may be amended or repealed by another
+the statute unchangeable but such statue may be amended or repealed by another

-Classification with reference to a method such mode classifies a statue as:
+Classification with reference to method such mode classifies a statute as:

 - Mandatory, Imperative or Obligatory statute.

-A mandatory statute is one that compels the performance of certain things or
+A mandatory statute is one which compels performance of certain things or

 compels that certain things must be done in a certain manner or form.
 A

-directory statue merely directs or permits a thing to be done without
+directory statute merely directs or permits a thing to be done without

 compelling its performance.
 In some cases, the conditions or forms prescribed by